hashchange/backbone.select/readme.md

 ## Compatibility with Backbone's own select method

-Out of the box, Backbone collections have their own `select` method - an alias of `filter`.
+Out of the box, Backbone collections have their own `select` method – an alias of `filter`.
 In your own code, that should not be an issue: just use `filter`.

 The original `select` method of Backbone collections is still available, though, and can be called just as before.
 Even implementations overriding Backbone's `select` remain accessible.
 That's because the `select` method is overloaded.
 If the first argument in a `select` call is a model, the Backbone.Select mixin will handle it.
 If not, the call is passed up the prototype chain.

 That kind of compatibility is crucial for third-party plugins or legacy code.
 They may rely on Backbone's select, or on their own implementation.
-Even so, they will continue to work - no modification required.
+Even so, they will continue to work – no modification required.

 ## Compatibility with Backbone.Picky

-This component started off as a series of PRs for [Backbone.Picky][] and eventually turned into an independent fork.
+This component started off as a series of PRs for [Backbone.Picky][] and turned into an independent fork at version 0.2.0.
+Backbone.Picky itself is no longer developed, but migrating is easy.

-### Picky vs Select: When to choose which

-Backbone.Picky has a smaller feature set than Backbone.Select and doesn't handle edge cases nearly as well.
-Picky provides a bare-bones implementation which leaves the details up to you.
-But guess what?
-This is exactly why you might want to choose it over Backbone.Select.

-- You can read the source of Backbone.Picky in minutes and understand every aspect of it.
-- Because it is easy to understand, it is also easy to tweak.
-If you adapt the code and make it fit your needs, you are unlikely to accidentally mess up the component.

-Simplicity is a virtue.
-If that is what you want, Picky is the better choice.
-Conversely, you might want to go with Backbone.Select because there is less need to hack it.

-- If you share models among multiple collections, by all means, choose Backbone.Select.
-It takes care of all the quirks, and there are many.
-Backbone.Picky doesn't support model sharing.
-- Additions, resets, and models passed in during instantiation are taken care of.
-- The original `select` method of Backbone collections can still be called.
-Third-party code relying on it will continue to work.
-- You get a richer set of events, more helpful data emitted by these events, a `silent` option, custom options pass-through, and predefined event handlers like `onSelect`.
-- Better events make it less likely you ever need to touch the component itself.
-Your adaptations can go into event handlers, allowing for a clean design.
-- Backbone.Select is extremely well tested.
-Even though the code is (a little) more complex than Backbone.Picky, you can tweak it without hesitation.
-If you mess up, a unit test will tell you.

-### Compatibility

 Backbone.Select is fully compatible to Backbone.Picky once you have instantiated it.
 You only have to change the way the mixin is created and applied to an object.